 While choosing things to do in San Francisco, it can get overwhelming for a weekend trip.
 Here are 5 things you can do this weekend that will have you smiling from ear to ear.
 Cause that’s what we all want in a weekend, right?
 A break from work and fun with friends/family.

-With all the things to choose from in this wonderful city, you can easily create a weekend style you want.
+With all the things to choose from in this wonderful city, you can easily plan a trip in the style you want.
 Obviously, you will need more than one weekend to explore this city.
-If you’re planning a girl’s weekend or a quick trip with friends, you can have a lot of fun here in a short amount of time.
+If you’re planning a quick weekend trip with friends, you can have a lot of fun here in a short amount of time.

-Play Tourist and Visit the Gold Gate Bridge
+Play Tourist and Visit the Golden Gate Bridge

 I know, it’s the most touristy thing to do, but if you didn’t post a photo of or near the Golden Gate Bridge, did you even go to San Francisco?

-One of the pleasant activities would be renting a bike and going for a bike ride across the bridge.
-This will take about half a day, so plan accordingly and only do this if all your friends exercise (seriously tho).
+One of the simpler activities would be renting a bike and going for a bike ride across the bridge.
+This will take about half a day, so plan accordingly and only do this if all your friends exercise (seriously!).
 Also, it can be really cold, especially when the wind comes in from the ocean, so pack a jacket.
 Don’t say I didn’t warn you!

 Start Your Evening With Epic Dinner & Drinks at the Tonga Room & Hurricane Bar

-Naturally, you must start happy hour here, have a meal, and treat yourself to one of their famous tiki drinks (bonus points if it starts raining!).
-Make reservations in advance or be prepared to wait hours for a table at this super-popular location (sometimes it’s closed for a private event).
+Naturally, you must start happy hour here, have a meal, and treat yourself to one of their famous drinks (bonus points if it starts raining!).
+Make reservations in advance or be prepared to wait hours for a table at this super-popular location (it may be closed for a private event).

-As for food, there is gluten-free and vegan options but the menu is mostly Asian food for Americans.
-I didn’t see any Laulau but there was Kalua Pork Tacos.
+As for food, there are gluten-free and vegan options but the menu is mostly Asian food for Americans.
+I didn’t see any Laulau or authentic Tongan food items (like Taro) on the menu.
+The closest thing would be their Kalua Pork Tacos and even THAT is Hawaiian, NOT Tongan.
+I hope this changes in the future.
 You should definitely stop at the Tonga Room to eat even if you don’t drink, the experience itself is fantastic!

 Embrace Your Love of Sweets at the Museum of Ice Cream

-On my visit, there was a lot of ice cream samples and other candies to eat.
-So just know that if you stop here before dinner, you might be too full to eat lunch/dinner when you leave.
-My favorite section is Marye’s Diner, because you get to eat ice cream.
+On my visit, there were a lot of ice cream samples and other candies to eat.
+So just know that if you stop here before dinner, you might be too full to eat when you leave.
+The best section is Marye’s Diner because you get to eat ice cream.
 But people absolutely love the sprinkle pool.
 Give yourself about an hour and a half to explore, shop the gift store, and indulge in more sweet treats.

 Treat Yourself to Amazing Wine in Napa

 Next, you’ll have to enjoy the beauty and deliciousness of fermented grapes in Napa.
-Several years ago I decided that I had to travel to Napa and taste wine for my birthday on the Napa Valley Wine Train.
-A friend of mine did it for her big 3-0 and had an amazing experience, so I had to follow suit.
+You have to travel to Napa and taste wine for celebrations such as your 30th birthday or anniversary on the Napa Valley Wine Train.
+It is one of the easiest ways to tour Napa without thinking about where to go next.

 You don’t have to stay in Napa, but your trip will be easier if you do.
-By easier I really mean less time in a can/ferry and more time to drink wine and be on vacation.
-Now, I stayed in San Francisco and took the Napa Valley Wine Train’s shuttle to Napa.
+If you stay in town, you will spend less time in a bus/ferry and have more time to drink wine on the patio and be on vacation.
+You can stay in San Francisco and take the Napa Valley Wine Train’s shuttle to Napa.
 This is all booked through NVWT so you don’t need to think about it.
 Call them and talk it through so you make the shuttle back to San Francisco.